heru-himawan-tl/fdaf-dev-tools/README.md

 ## Common Usage

+### Determining The PORT

+FDAF can be ported into three optionanl PORT(s):

+  - `with-hibernate` - to compile FDAF application with Hibernate JPA provider supports
+  - `with-eclipselink` - to compile FDAF application with EclipseLink JPA provider supports
+  - `thorntail` - to compile FDAF application into Thorntail application

+PORT can be set within `application.conf`.

 ### With Fresh FDAF Framework

 To create application from a fresh FDAF framework, follow the following steps: